OWASP/CheatSheetSeries/cheatsheets/Cryptographic_Storage_Cheat_Sheet.md

 ### Secure Random Number Generation

-Random numbers (or strings) are needed for various security critical functionality, such as generating session IDs, CSRF tokens or password reset tokens.
+Random numbers (or strings) are needed for various security critical functionality, such as generating encryption keys, IVs, session IDs, CSRF tokens or password reset tokens.
 As such, it is important that these are generated securely, and that it is not possible for an attacker to guess and predict them.

-It is generally not possible for computers to generate truly random numbers (without special hardware), so most systems and languages provide two different types of randomness:
+It is generally not possible for computers to generate truly random numbers (without special hardware), so most systems and languages provide two different types of randomness.

 Pseudo-Random Number Generators (PRNG) provide low-quality randomness that are much faster, and can be used for non-security related functionality (such as ordering results on a page, or randomising UI elements).
 However, they **must not** be used for anything security critical, as it is often possible for attackers to guess or predict the output.